anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 All players in the League are expected to pay their team fees.
 Players will not be allowed to switch teams within the League unless or until any and all debts are paid in full.

 ### Free Agents
-A player must inform the League Commissioner and his Manager no later than February 15 of the upcoming season if he wishes to leave his team and become a free agent.
-After this he is free to play for another team in the League.
+A player must inform the League Commissioner and such player's Manager no later than February 15 of the upcoming season if of an intention to leave the team and become a free agent.
+After this the player is free to play for another team in the League.
 A Manager may waive this deadline for an individual player at the Manager’s discretion.
 If the player fails to notify as specified, that player shall be disqualified from playing on another League team for that season.

 ## Protest and Forfeits